Learning Outcomes

 The Substantial Factor Test

-When two or more defendants act independently, and each act alone would have been sufficient to cause the plaintiff’s harm, the "but for" test fails because neither act is strictly necessary for the injury.
-In these cases, courts use the substantial factor test.
+When two or more defendants act independently and each act alone would have been sufficient to cause the plaintiff’s harm, the ordinary but-for test fails.
+If you ask, “But for D1’s conduct, would the harm have occurred?”, the answer is “Yes, because D2’s conduct alone would have caused it,” and vice versa.
+To avoid the absurd result that nobody is a cause, courts use the substantial factor test.

 Alternative Liability and Burden Shifting

-- The injury was caused by one of the defendants.
+- The injury was caused by one (and only one) of them.

 Joint and Several Liability